 The traditional Lenses that have been implanted over the years are called “Monofocal” Intraocular Lenses which correct only one focal point, i.e.typically correct distance vision.
 This means that near work (reading/writing/mobile phone use/looking at your wristwatch) will require glasses.

 To overcome this disadvantage, Multifocal Intraocular Lenses can be opted for.
 They help in giving reasonably good vision for distance as well as near.
-However, they require a detailed evaluation and can only be implanted on advice of your surgeon.
+However, they require a detailed evaluation and can only be implanted on the advice of your eye surgeon.